 Thoreau wrote “Walking” in 1851 and published it in 1862.
 The essay forms part of the transcendentalist movement that celebrated individualism and the divinity of nature over religion and machines.
-Through his essay, which Thoreau read as a lecture ten times (more than any other essay), he encourages immersion in the wildness of the outdoors, even to the point of abandoning your friends, family, and home as you go forth to saunter wherever you’re pulled to go.
-He sees walking/sauntering as a way to reunite with wildness, and be purified and uplifted by it.
-Some of his thinking, I assume, was spurred by the context of the industrial revolution, which had ushered in crowded cities, indoor living, and sedentariness.
+Through his essay, which Thoreau read as a lecture ten times (more than any other essay), he encouraged immersion in the wildness of the outdoors, even to the point of abandoning your friends, family, and home as you go forth to saunter wherever you’re pulled.
+He sees walking/sauntering as a way to reunite with wildness, and be purified and uplifted.
+Some of his thinking was spurred by the industrial revolution, which ushered in crowded cities, indoor living, and sedentariness.

 Thoreau’s essay moved me.
-I connected with the wildness theme, but I admit that I also read much of the essay while sitting down on a commuter train taking me into the city.
+I connected with the wildness theme, but I admit that I also read, ironically, much of the essay while sitting down on a commuter train taking me into the city.
 I understand the need for balance.
-Maybe not walking four hours a day, but certainly standing and walking outdoors as much as one sits in front of the screen.
+Maybe not walking four hours a day, but certainly standing and walking outdoors as much as sitting in front of a screen.

 About Tom Johnson